 They observed her for an hour or so — for brain injuries, to make sure she didn't overdose again — and let her go.

-ER employees sometimes use the occasion of an overdose to encourage patients with addiction to seek treatment.
+ER employees might use the occasion of an overdose to encourage patients with addiction to seek treatment.

 "Sometimes people will come in and it's not their first time, so you try to give them this 'come to Jesus' talk about making a life change," said Dr. Airron Richardson, an emergency medical specialist for Methodist Hospitals.

 "Some of them are very nonchalant about it: 'Oh, yeah.
 I've gotten Narcan before.
 I'm not ready to quit.'
 You worry that one of these days it's going to be their last time."